 Benefit of being a sponsor: Industry and other entities (e.g., commodity organizations, state departments of agriculture, foundations) sponsoring Fellows will gain several benefits.
 One of these is financial – the sponsor can fund research beneficial to its own interests and have that investment matched equally by the Foundation for Food and Agriculture.
 The FFAR Fellows program will allow sponsor funds to accomplish more.
 At the same time, sponsors will be able to build stronger ties with universities and scientific research programs with which they would like to work on an ongoing basis.
 Sponsorship allows the entity to express to its stakeholders its commitment to supporting student development.
 Lastly, a number of sponsors see in their Fellow a future member of their organization, who is being trained not only in valuable technical and scientific skills, but also in the non-cognitive “soft skills” such as team work, flexibility, and communication that are key to successful and productive careers.

 Application Portal and Timeline

-The portal for receipt of applications will open by December 15, 2018.
-Complete applications must be received by February 15 for the Stipend + Professional Development category, and by April 15 for the Professional Development category.
-Fellows will be announced on March 15 or the Stipend + Professional Development category, and on May 1 for the Professional Development category.
+The portal for receipt of applications will open by December 1, 2019.
+Complete applications must be received by February 17 for the Stipend + Professional Development category, and by April 15 for the Professional Development category.
+Fellows will be notified on March 11 or the Stipend + Professional Development category, and on May 4 for the Professional Development category.